-- At fair value through profit and loss ("FVTPL"): cash - At fair value through other comprehensive income (loss) ("FVTOCI") - Amortized cost: accounts payable and accrued liabilities, due to related parties, refundable subscription, loan payable and convertible debentures
+- At fair value through profit and loss ("FVTPL"): cash - Amortized cost: accounts payable and accrued liabilities, due to related parties, loan payable and convertible debentures

 The Company determines the classification of financial assets at initial recognition.
 The classification of debt instruments is driven by the Company's business model for managing the financial assets and their contractual cash flow characteristics.
 Equity instruments that are held for trading are classified as FVTPL.
 For other equity instruments, on the day of acquisition the Company can make an irrevocable election (on an instrument-by-instrument basis) to designate them as at FVTOCI.
 Financial liabilities are measured at amortized cost, unless they are required to be measured at FVTPL (such as instruments held for trading or derivatives) or if the Company has opted to measure them at FVTPL.